 reddish patines.
 And now the mountains imitate in places great organ-

-the point of dazzling, rise up in the light--like red cinders of a
+the point of dazzling, rise up in the light.
+They are like red cinders of a

 Apocalypse with flaming walls.
-Silence and death, beneath a
+All is silence and death, beneath a

 by David Roberts, 1839.

-The pathway plunges deeper and deeper in the stifling defiles, and at
+The pathway plunges deeper and deeper in the stifling defiles.
+The Sun, now nearly

-meridian, which grows each minute more mournful and terrible, we
+meridian, grows each minute more mournful and terrible.
+We

 some fifty donkeys, saddled in the English fashion.
 In a corner an

-electrical workshop, built of new bricks, shoots forth the black
+electrical workshop, built of new bricks, shoots forth black

-and going, making a great stir and gabbling to their hearts' content,
+and going, making a great stir and gabbling, continuously gabbling,

-are a number of Cook's tourists of both sexes, and some even who
+are a great number of Cook's tourists of both sexes, and some even who

 verily seem to have no sex at all.

-audience; some on asses, some in jaunting cars, and some, the stout
+audience; some on donkeys, some in jaunting cars.
+Some, the fine

-ladies who are grown short of wind, in chairs carried by the Bedouins.
+ladies who have grown short of wind, come in chairs carried by the Bedouins.

 From the four points of Europe they have assembled in this desert

-Here and there the hidden palaces reveal their dark, square-shaped
+Here and there the hidden palaces reveal their dark, square

-entrances, hewn in the massive rock, and over each a board indicates
+entrances, hewn in the massive rock.
+Over each a board indicates

-the name of a kingly mummy--Ramses IV., Seti I., Thothmes III., Ramses
+the name of a Pharaoh--Ramses IV, Seti I, Thothmes III, Ramses

-IX., etc. Although all these Pharaohs, except Amenophis II., have
+IX.
+All these Pharaohs, except Amenophis II, have

 recently been removed and carried away to Lower Egypt, to people the

-glass cases of the museum of Cairo, their last dwellings have not
+glass cases of the museum of Cairo.
+Still, their last dwellings have not

 ceased to attract crowds.
 From each underground habitation are